Are you taking new clients? How can I make an appointment?

 What are your hours?

-Additional closings may occur on or around Memorial Day, Juneteenth, July 4, Labor Day, Thanksgiving, December holidays, and periodically for personal vacations.
+Additional closings may occur on or around Memorial Day, Juneteenth, July 4, Labor Day, Thanksgiving, December holidays, and periodically for personal vacations or appointments.

 How long are your sessions?

-A typical therapy session is 45-50 minutes long.
+A typical therapy session is 45-55 minutes long depending on goals and your counselor’s availability.

-We can meet as often as you would like to meet and as my schedule allows.
-Most clients meet with me once a week or once every two weeks.
+We can meet with you as often as you would like to meet and as our schedule allows.
+Most clients opt for once a week or once every two weeks.

 What is your cancellation policy?

 This policy is not intended as a punishment.
-It is, in fact, intended to protect my time and income.
-Since this is the way that I provide for my family, I need to make sure that my time can generate the income we need.
+It is, in fact, intended to protect our time and income.
+Since this is the way that we make a living and/or provide for our families, we need to make sure that our time can generate the income we need.
 When you complete the intake paperwork, you sign an acknowledgement that indicates you understand this policy.

 With what types of clients do you work?

-I see adults (18+) with a variety of concerns including anxiety, OCD, depression, insomnia, trauma, relationship problems, addiction, separation and divorce, and many more.
+We see children and adults (18+) with a variety of concerns for including anxiety, depression, ADHD, grief, OCD, trauma, relationship concerns, separation and divorce, and many more.

 What about LGBTQ+ persons?

-Several of my clients are part of the LGBTQ+ community and I have a growing number of personal relationships with individuals who identify as LGBTQ+.
-I am a CIS gender, heterosexual man and use the pronouns he, him, and his.
-I don’t pretend to know everything about anyone’s experience of the world and I will always do my best to understand you so that I can be helpful to you.
+Several of our clients are part of the LGBTQ+ community and we consider ourselves your allies.
+We don’t pretend to know everything about anyone’s experience of the world and will always do our best to understand you so that we can be as helpful as possible.

-The first thing that happens is I will listen as you tell me your story.
+The first thing that happens is that we will listen as you tell your story.
 Your story and present concerns are the foundation for our work together.
 We will identify your goals and begin to work on the most immediate needs.
-I use several different approaches and will be happy to tell you about my thoughts and theories of what is happening with you.
-I will also offer some tools and practices to incorporate to improve your life satisfaction.
+We use several different approaches and will be happy to tell you about thoughts and theories of what is happening for you as well as offer some tools and practices to incorporate in order to improve your life satisfaction.

 Are you a religious therapist?

-I do not bring any specific religious perspective into my work as a therapist.
-At the same time, I am not anti-religious.
-I see value in the belief systems of others as they create a sense of hope and meaning.
-I will be happy to help you incorporate your value system into the work we do together.
-You will find that I speak of my personal values often though the intent is not to convince you of my perspective so much as to reinforce utilizing your values to inform your choices.
-I’m happy to speak more about this with you during a consultation.
+We do not bring any specific religious perspective into our work as therapists.
+At the same time, we are not anti-religious.
+We see value in the belief systems of others as they create a sense of hope and meaning.
+We will be happy to help you incorporate your value system into the work we do together.
+Feel free to ask more specific questions during your consultation or first session with your therapist.

 What treatment modalities do you use?